 Fast, Flexible Payments

 - Pay by credit card, cash, or check

 - Cash and pre-pay discounts available

-I offer a full-service, concierge psychotherapy practice, rather than an insurance-driven practice.
-This allows me to focus on quality over quantity, personalized service, and accessibility.
-Your treat meant plan is tailored, and chosen by us working together, not by any third party.
+I offer a full-service, concierge practice for psychotherapy and wellness coaching.
+I am a licensed clinical psychologist with decades of counseling experience.
+Since it is not an insurance-driven practice, I can focus on quality over quantity, personalized service, and accessibility.
+How we work together is individually tailored, and chosen by us working together, not by any third party.

 I have fewer patients than an insurance-driven practice, which means I have more time for you.”